Access the placement exam below AFTER reading the General Information.

 The password is password in all lowercase letters.

-- If you want to take a course in Spanish, French, German or Chinese and have had more than two years of instruction in that language, you need to complete the ML Placement Exam for that language.
-You are not allowed to take the 111 level of a language if you have completed two years of more of high school level courses in that language, no matter what the placement exam results are.
+- If you want to continue studying Spanish, French, or German, you need to complete the ML Placement Exam for that language.
+You are not allowed to take the 111 level of a language if you have completed high school level 3 or higher, no matter what the placement exam results are.

 You can only take the placement exam ONCE .